 Why is sleep important?

-Sleep is vital for health, performance, and well-being.
+Sleep is vital for brain health, mental performance, physical performance, immune function, and psychological well-being.
 Sleep sustains the brain's capabilities for success on and off the battlefield.
 With quality sleep, Soldiers prepare themselves to excel both mentally and physically.

 Sleep maintains physical and psychological health, quality of life, and safety.
 Sleep is necessary for recovery from the wear and tear of daily life—the brain does not recover during wakefulness, even during periods of quiet rest.